 The bedroom should have door and windows, for privacy and energy conservation and air supply.
-Some studies show that almost half of the bedrooms have a TV set and computer, which contributes to air pollution to indoor air.
+Some studies show that almost half of the bedrooms have a TV set and computer, which contributes to pollution of the indoor air.

-The deep breathing that happens during persons sleep cycles gets disrupted from allergens like ragweed, dust, and mold and can make allergy or asthma symptoms even worse.
+The deep breathing that happens during a persons sleep cycle can get disrupted from allergens like ragweed, dust, and mould and can make allergy or asthma symptoms even worse.

-Human body and skin naturally lose moisture when person sleeps.
-The indoor air must have good humidity level between 45-60% in order to avoiding waking up with excessively dry skin and dry nasal passages.
+Human body and skin naturally lose moisture when a person sleeps.
+The indoor air must have a good humidity level between 45-60% in order to avoid waking up with excessively dry skin and dry nasal passages.

 The bedroom should be pollutant-free zone and properly ventilated.
-Keeping computer, printer, and other electronics in a separate room.
-Use non-chemical air fresheners like bi-product-free candles or diffused oils.
+Improvements can be made to the bedroom by keeping computers, printers, and other electronics in a separate room and by using non-chemical air fresheners like bi-product-free candles or diffused oils.

 The right indoor climate for a good sleep